Theta-term in Russian Doll Model: phase structure, quantum metric and BPS multifractality: Quantum metric

 For RDM with deterministic diagonal elements: $\varepsilon_n = (n - \frac{N}{2})\delta$, the Hamiltonian can be written as $H = H_0 + V$, where

 For sufficiently small $r$ we expect the zero-order eigenstates to be localized: $\ket{\psi_n^0} = \ket{n}$, with the corresponding energies: $E^0_n = \varepsilon_n$.
 Therefore, the quantum metric in the vicinity of $r=0$ can be calculated to leading order using perturbation theory.
+Leaving technical details to Appendix, we obtain:

 Non-zero $G_{r\theta}$ is a manifestation of the time-reversal symmetry breaking.

 Note that this approximation is valid for $\gamma > 0$, because the terms in perturbation series have the form of $\ln^m{N}$, as seen in $G_{r\theta}$.
 In parameterization $r = \frac{1}{N^\gamma}$, these terms scale as $\sim \ln^m{N}/N^{n\gamma}$, ensuring the convergence of the series.